Skip to content

 Author: Gustavo A. R. Silva

-Gustavo A. R. Silva works full-time as an Upstream Linux Kernel Engineer, focused on security.
-Over the past several years, he’s been hunting and fixing all sorts of bugs and issues in the Linux kernel.
-Gustavo’s kernel work is supported by The Linux Foundation, and he is a member of the Kernel Self-Protection Project.
-He is a regular speaker at Kernel Recipes and has presented his work at other conferences like Linux Security Summit and Everything Open.
-Additionally, Gustavo has been an invited speaker at SSTIC.
+Gustavo A. R. Silva works full-time as an Upstream Linux Kernel Engineer focused on hardening and proactive security.
+He has spent the past several years fixing all sorts of bugs and hardening the Linux kernel.
+His work is supported by The Linux Foundation and the Alpha-Omega project.
+He’s a member of the Linux Kernel Self-Protection Project, and a regular speaker at Kernel Recipes and Open Source Summit.
+He has also presented at Linux Security Summit, Lund LinuxCon, Linux Plumbers Conference, Everything Open, The University of Adelaide, and Symposium sur la Sécurité des Technologies de l’Information et des Communications (SSTIC) as an invited speaker.

 C Language/Kernel Self-Protection Project/Linux Kernel Hardening